rogerhu/compsci_guides/Backtracking.md

 > Find all possible combinations of k numbers that add up to a number n, given that only numbers from 1 to 9 can be used and each combination should be a unique set of numbers.
 All numbers will be positive integers.
 The solution set must not contain duplicate combinations.

+You can find this problem on LeetCode as [Combination Sum III](https://leetcode.com/problems/combination-sum-iii/).

 ### Example 1
 ```
 Input: k = 3, n = 7